Nanolat/sotopless/README.md

 *  Post a new score of a user.
 *  Get top N users with scores from a leaderboard.
 *  Get rank and score of a user from a leaderboard.
-*  Add different kinds of leaderboards such as weekly, monthly, asia, europe, etc.
+*  Add different kinds of leaderboards such as weekly, monthly, Asia, Europe, etc.

 License
 -------